...

 Step 3: Make a List of Possible Solutions

-Next, make a list of possible solutions for each problem.
-Look at your list of problems, and then try to come up with solutions that could help you avoid these problems in the future.
+Step three is to make a list of possible solutions for each problem.
+Look at your list of problems.
+Then, try to come up with solutions that could help you avoid these problems in the future.
 This is where your expertise will come into play.

 Step 4: Prioritize Problems